r-Techsupport/Get-Specs/README.md

 `Loader.ps1` is used to call `Get-Specs.ps1` and is compiled into an .exe using `compile.ps1`

 The PS1 or EXE must be run as admin to gather SMART, and to gather temperatures.

-This script gathers:
+## CLI
+You can execute `Get-Specs.ps1` from the command line. `./get-specs.ps1 -run [ -view | -upload ]`.

+## What is reported
 ### Basics

 * Windows edition